questdb/questdb.io/docs/reference/sql/create-table.md

 #### Create a new table using SQL structure and data

-Let's assume we imported a text file into the table `taxi_trips_unordered` and now we want to turn this data into time series though ordering trips by `pickup_time`, assign dedicated timestamp and partition by month:
+Let's assume we imported a text file into the table `taxi_trips_unordered` and now we want to turn this data into time series through ordering trips by `pickup_time`, assign dedicated timestamp and partition by month:

 ```questdb-sql title="Create table as select with data manipulation"